Get the Employment Edge with Digital Badges

 - Reflection and meet with an Experiential Learning Coordinator (45 minutes)

-TOTAL: 3 hours (workshops) + 150 hours volunteer work (minimum)
+Total: 3 hours (workshops) + 150 hours volunteer work (minimum)

 Skills gained

-- Teamwork & Collaboration
+- Teamwork and Collaboration

-- Accountability, Ethics, & Integrity
+- Accountability, Ethics, and Integrity

-- Active Citizenship & Community Development
+- Active Citizenship and Community Development

 - Professionalism